2024 Update

 What is discovery?
 Discovery is a legal process that allows the parties to gather evidence and information.
 In discovery, you can request documents, evidence, information, answers to questions (Interrogatories), and admissions and denials.
 You can also conduct depositions (sworn testimony) of witnesses and parties.
 In short, discovery helps the parties assess a case and prepare for the final hearing.

 After the judge gives you an initial order regarding discovery, the typical discovery period is 90 days, which can be enlarged or shortened by the judge.
-During the 90 day period, you will typically have 20 days from the date the discovery period begins to send your initial discovery requests, or you lose the right to discovery.
+During the 90-day period, you will typically have 20 days from the date the discovery period begins to send your initial discovery requests, or you lose the right to discovery.
 After sending discovery requests, the parties have 30 days to respond to the requests.

 These are "typical" deadlines because they are not set by regulations, but rather by the judge.
 See 29 C.F.R. § 1614.109(d).
-It is important to follow the judge's orders carefully, or you risk losing rights or getting sanctioned (punished).

 At the end of the discovery period, you may be in for another long limbo period before the judge gets around to proceeding with your case and setting further deadlines and a hearing date.
 How long?
 It is typically a long period of several months.
 In fact, this limbo period could last for over a year!